FishlandicFishy/lexicring/dict/my-uncle-is-hard-to-explain.md

 Example:

-"My uncle is hard to explain."
+"My uncle is hard to explain, we need more people to support our cause."